jjgrainger/PostTypes/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: :bug: Bug Report
+name: ":bug: Bug Report"
-about: Report an error or unexpected behaviour you found when using the code.
+about: "Report an error or unexpected behaviour you found when using the code."
 ---

 Please consider the following when creating your Bug Report: